 Illiquidity, valuation uncertainty, regulatory risks, and lack of market transparency are key risks.

-KYC documents, investment agreements, and demat account details are typically required.
+KYC documents, investment agreements, and demat account details are typically required for acquiring Pre-IPO shares.

 Usually Pre-IPO shares are not tradable before the IPO.
 They are subject to lock-in periods and cannot be freely traded until the company lists publicly.